huevosverdes/RegexRename/README.md

 # RegexRename

-This is a portable bulk file renamer I developed with C++ and Qt in about 500 lines of code.
+This is a portable Windows bulk file renamer I developed with C++ and Qt in about 500 lines of code.
+Just unpack the zip file anywhere and double click the executable to get started.

 Sometimes you have a lot of files that need to be renamed, like when you download photos from your camera or need to clean up your music library.
 This is a no-nonsense tool that uses the power of Regular Expressions (Regex) to make this easy.
-To start using, you should know how to use Regular Expressions.
+You should know how to use Regular Expressions.
 [Basic Concepts](https://en.wikipedia.org/wiki/Regular_expression#Basic_concepts) and [Syntax](https://en.wikipedia.org/wiki/Regular_expression#Syntax) are good places to start.

 ## Example #1: Photos
 I was looking through some old hard drives and found folders full of old photos.
 For the screenshots I limited the example to a few files, but it easily handled the actual directories.